Erebus-3222/erebus-3222.github.io/docs/mappings/mexico_pier.md

 ---
 layout: default
-title: Tables
+title: Mexico Pier
-parent: UI Components
+parent: MLO/YMAPS
 nav_order: 4
 ---

-# Tables
+# Mexico Pier

 Tables are responsive by default, allowing wide tables to have a horizontal scroll to access columns outside of the normal viewport.